m3g/xlff/Rosetta/README.md

 ## Additional comments

--L[XL] stands for the spacer arm lenght of the cross-linker.
+- L[XL] stands for the spacer arm lenght of the cross-linker.
 For example, L[XL] = 11.5 A refers to DSS or 1,6-hexanediamine, L[XL] = 7.7 A refers to DSG or 1,3-propanediamine and L[XL] = 0 A refers to zero lenght species.

--f(x) is computed in the interval between [min] and [max] as an approximation of the true function by the closest value of the Euclidean distance measured.
+- f(x) is computed in the interval between [min] and [max] as an approximation of the true function by the closest value of the Euclidean distance measured.
 Above x = [max] a linear penalization is computed, that is, f(x) = (x - xmax_ ) if x > x_max.
 The derivative is computed as the angular coeficient of the linear curve described by the interpolation of the two closest tabulated values from Euclidean distance measured, x.